 To be effective, PrEP medication must be started seven days prior to receptive anal or vaginal sex (by the person getting inserted with a penis) and about 20 days prior to insertive anal or vaginal sex (by the person inserting their penis inside an anus or vagina) and injection drug use.

 Before starting PrEP, an HIV test must be done to ensure that the person does not already have HIV virus and also repeat the test every three months even while taking it.
-If either of this is skipped, it might not be useful to take PrEP.
+If either of these is skipped, it might not be useful to take PrEP.
 This medicine is to be taken every day, and as prescribed by healthcare providers.

 Health care providers usually prescribe one pill, once a day, every day – with or without food.
-However, it is also important to note that one should still practise safe sex while on pill.
+However, it is also important to note that one should still practise safe sex while on the pill.

 What is Truvada?

 Truvada is the name of the drug most commonly used for PrEP.
 Some people use ‘PrEP’ and ‘Truvada’ interchangeably but it is important to note that Truvada is not the only drug for PrEP.
-Other such drug is Tenvir EM, which is a composition of two antiretroviral drugs called Tenofovir and Emtricitabine.
+Another such drug is Tenvir EM, which is a composition of two antiretroviral drugs called Tenofovir and Emtricitabine.